Foreign relations of Israel: Guinea

 Diplomatic relations between Israel and the Republic of Guinea were established in 1958, but were strained due to the Cold War, as the Israeli government supported US policy while the government of Guinea took a pro-Soviet line.
 These relations were broken on 5 June 1967 when war broke out between Israel and Egypt in the Six-Day War.
 After Israel's support to Guinea during its fight against the Ebola virus, relations between the two states were restored on 20 July 2016.

 Kenya

 Diplomatic relations were established in December 1963.
 Israel has an embassy in Nairobi and Kenya has an embassy in Tel Aviv.
 In 2003, Kenya requested Israel's help in developing a national solar energy program.
 In 2006, Israel sent an 80-person search-and-rescue team to Kenya to save people trapped in rubble when a multistory building collapsed.
 Following the 2007 Kenyan presidential election Israel donated medicine to the Moi Teaching and Referral Hospital in Eldoret.
+In November 2017, Israeli Prime Minister Benjamin Netanyahu visited Kenya.